Changes in British English pronunciation during the twentieth century

 factions

-within the Corporation, have tended to put something of a brake on many
+within the Corporation, often tended to put something of a brake on certain

-developments partly because influential individuals exert pressure from
+developments partly because influential individuals exerted pressure from

 Reith)